andry968/overthewire/bandit/bandit18.md

 - Password: x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO

 ## Process
 First thing i do is connect via SSH like usual, but .bashrc is modified → every time you log in to SSH it automatically logs out (Byebye!).

 So we cant login??

-I was think so until i know that we can use SSH to execute commands directly, and not an interactive shell.
+I was think so, until i know that we can use SSH to execute commands directly, and not an interactive shell.
 We know that the password for the next level is stored in a file readme so i command:
 ```bash
 ssh bandit18@bandit.labs.overthewire.org -p 2220 cat readme
 ```